 The Toolbox extends this core functionality with M-files that implement functions and classes, and mex-files for some compute intensive operations.
 It is possible to use mex-files to interface with image acquisition hardware ranging from simple framegrabbers to robots.
 Examples for firewire cameras under Linux are provided.

 The routines are written in a straightforward manner which allows for easy understanding.
 MATLAB vectorization has been used as much as possible to improve efficiency, however some algorithms are not amenable to vectorization.
 If you have the MATLAB compiler available then this can be used to compile bottleneck functions.
 Some particularly compute intensive functions are provided as mex-files and may need to be compiled for the particular platform.
 This toolbox considers images generally as arrays of double precision numbers.
 This is extravagant on storage, though this is much less significant today than it was in the past.

 This toolbox is not a clone of the Mathwork’s own Image Processing Toolbox (IPT) although there are many functions in common.
 This toolbox predates IPT by many years, is open-source, contains many functions that are useful for image feature extraction and control.

-This third release of the Toolbox has been significantly extended to include classes to represent different types of cameras (perspective, fisheye, catadioptric and spherical), pose estimation, visual Jacobians and advanced segmentation techniques such as MSER and graph-based.
+The Toolbox contains numerous classes to represent different types of cameras (perspective, fisheye, catadioptric and spherical), and functionality for pose estimation, visual Jacobians and advanced segmentation techniques such as MSER and graph-based.
 The Toolbox also including Simulink models for PBVS and IBVS visual servoing systems for arm-type, mobile and flying robots.

 Advantages of the Toolbox are that: